Cupofteea/RDAI_AIP/README.md

 ### Step A: Build docker images

-1. Make sure you are in the `nlp_reports` directory for this project
+1. Make sure you are in the same directory as the dockerfile for this project
 2. Build image for labels (via MODEL): `sudo docker build -t labels_model -f endpoint_model/Dockerfile .`

 ### Step B: Transfer of files